1

 set -e

 Line 1 — the shebang (#!): When you run a file, Linux reads the first two bytes to decide how to execute it. #! followed by a path tells the OS which interpreter to use.
-Without it, the OS guesses — and often guesses wrong.
-Always write #!/bin/bash on line 1.
+Without it, the OS guesses — and often guesses wrong. #!/bin/bash is the standard choice when Bash is at /bin/bash (true on most Linux systems).
+For maximum portability across systems where Bash may live elsewhere, you can also use #!/usr/bin/env bash, which finds the first bash in your $PATH.

-Line 2 — the safety net (set -e): By default, Bash happily continues running after a failed command. set -e stops the script immediately when something goes wrong, preventing a cascade of confusing failures.
+Line 2 — the safety net (set -e): By default, Bash happily continues running after a failed command. set -e exits the script when a command fails, preventing a cascade of confusing failures.
 Always include it.
+(We’ll cover its edge cases in later steps — for now, just know it makes scripts safer.)

 Your task